Paramore – Paramore

 Future is the final eight-minute track on the album, and summarises the general feeling of the whole work: a theme of new beginnings, looking to the future and forgiveness.
 “Think of the future, think of your dreams”, Williams preaches with high optimism.

-Paramore is released on 8th April 2013, but you can pre-order the album here.
+Paramore is released on 8th April 2013.
+For further information or to order the album visit Paramore’s website here.

 Watch the video for Now here: